Xeronaus/Cedaruke/README.md

 - Becoming a tester

 ### How to Contribute
-To contribute, please fork this repository then make changes you would like.
+To contribute, please fork this repository and make any changes you would like.
 After you feel it's good, make a pull request.
-If your pull request is good or acceptable, it's going to be merged to the main tree.
+If your pull request is good or acceptable, it's going to be merged into the main tree.

 # Credits